hyojin-park-neuro/neureca/news/index.md

 {% include section.html %}

 # 2025
+- Paper accepted in Journal of Neuroscience!
+"Neocortical and hippocampal theta oscillations track audiovisual integration and replay of speech memories" by Emmanuel Biau, Danying Wang, Hyojin Park, Ole Jensen, and Simon Hanslmayr.

 - We are hiring a part-time Research Assistant (RA) [Please email me with your CV to discuss further!](https://edzz.fa.em3.oraclecloud.com/hcmUI/CandidateExperience/en/sites/CX_6001/job/6367?keyword=6367&mode=location){:target="_blank"}

 - Paper accepted in Brain Communications!
 "Current and prospective roles of magnetic resonance imaging in mild traumatic brain injury" by Sassani et al.